Forter raises $300M on a $3B valuation to combat e-commerce fraud – TechCrunch

 The old way of doing things, Damri said, involved “thousands of rules and applying suspicion on everyone.
 You were guilty unless proved otherwise.”

-Using its AI engine and a some risk analysis (not unlike the kind that, say, an insurance or loan provider might apply in their businesses), Forter turned the proposition on its head.
+Using its AI engine and some risk analysis (not unlike the kind that, say, an insurance or loan provider might apply in their businesses), Forter turned the proposition on its head.

 “We wanted to approve as much as possible.
 We wanted to gradually increase the trust you have of your own customers.
 We changed the sentiment and approach… especially in areas that were neglected, such as those who saw significant changes in life,” Damri said.
-“This was extremely important as Covid-19 hit.”
+“This was extremely important as COVID-19 hit.”

 Forter’s risk tolerance model, it seems, has so far proven out.
 Damri said that its algorithms applied reduce the total number of declines by 80%, but also reduce the number of chargebacks — one indicator of a mistake — by 60%.